FrankRay78/Snake/README.md

 | GameRenderer | Responsible for converting the game state at point of redraw into pixel rendering to the Html canvas element.  |

 ### Unit Testing
 A comprehensive suite of unit tests have been written against the Apple and Snake classes to validate a lot of the game logic.
-Classes have been split out into separate ts files and loaded when needed through the [RequireJS](https://requirejs.org/) framework (installed with NPM).
+Classes have been split out into separate TS files and loaded when needed through the [RequireJS](https://requirejs.org/) framework (installed with NPM).
 The use of separate type files have allowed unit tests to be easily written against individual classes.
 [Jest](https://jestjs.io/) unit test framework was selected and remains a good choice due to ease of use and breadth of functionality.

 ### Development Backlog
 1. ~~Make the Snake's length grow upon eating each apple~~ [Done - 21 January 2021]
 2. ~~Collision detection of the snake upon itself~~ [Done - 21 January 2021]
 3. ~~Unit testing (of TypeScript classes)~~ [Done - 20 January 2021]
 4. GitHub post commit hook to execute unit tests
-5. Persist high scores in a database with the help of a webapi service
+5. Persist high scores in a database with the help of a ASP.Net Web API service
-6. Give the snake a timer and make it autonomous; redraw the htmlcanvas on browser screen refresh event
+6. Give the snake a timer and make it autonomous; redraw the Html canvas on browser screen refresh event

 ### Resources
 The following resources came in handy when implementing the game: